Disclaimers: See Part 1

 "Jeez, Draco.
-You can become a jerk when you want to." he retorted.
+You can become a jerk when you want to."
+He retorted.
 "I'm merely a fan of her tales and so are many others.
 That doesn't mean we're all in love with her.
-I don't understand why you're the only person I know that do not care for, Ri.
-Going as far as to slander her a slut."
+I don't understand why you're the only person I know who do not care for Ri; going as far as to slander her a slut."

 "And your incontrovertible evidence that Ri isn't a virgin?"
 Palaemon countered.